 What does the Mowat Lab do to study SARDS?

 Our lab has recruited clinical cases of SARDS from client-owned dogs presenting to the North Carolina State University College of Veterinary Medicine.
 We have recruited not only dogs with SARDS, but as controls we recruited normal dogs and dogs with Pituitary-dependent Hyperadrenocorticism (Cushing's disease).
-We are almost complete with our enrollment phase of the studies, and plan to publish our first findings later in 2017.
+We have completed enrollment, and have published one manuscript on our findings (link to abstracthere), with at least 2 more manuscripts currently in preparation.

 The ultimate goals of our research are: 1.
 To develop ways of diagnosing SARDS earlier, in order to catch patients at a stage of disease before permanent blindness is inevitable.
-2. To better understand the pathways of disease, in order to develop specific and effective treatments.
+2. To better understand the pathways of disease, in order to develop specific and effective treatments and carefully define their benefits and risks.
 3. With our funding for a pilot SARDS treatment trial, we have evaluated an immunomodulatory drug for the treatment of SARDS in dogs.
-4. To gather information on previous SARDS cases to inform our future studies through the use of an online questionnaire: goo.gl/forms/Zi171JNSO8LatCgn2
+4. To gather information on previous SARDS cases from dog owners to inform our future studies through the use of an online questionnaire.
+Link to questionnaire here